 The self-guided tour ends in the servant’s quarters (basement) and kitchen.

-I was really blown away by how good the actresses were and how much it contributed to the experience of visiting the home.
-It made what could have been a ho-hum experience into one I was telling friends and family about.
+It is so impressive to explore living history.
+Live acting made what could have been a ho-hum walkthrough experience into one I was telling friends and family about.
 I definitely recommend a visit!

 Loved this ..How did they fit all those kids in that little house ?